core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## OSCORE Flag Bits Registry {#iana-cons-flag-bits}

-IANA is asked to add the following value entry to the "OSCORE Flag Bits" subregistry defined in Section 13.7 of {{RFC8613}} as part of the "CoRE Parameters" registry.
+IANA is asked to add the following value entry to the "OSCORE Flag Bits" subregistry defined in {{Section 13.7 of RFC8613}} as part of the "CoRE Parameters" registry.

 ~~~~~~~~~~~
 +--------------+------------+-----------------------------+-----------+